 The synchronized bias

-In mainstream science, the influence of 2nd and higher order observers is not taken into account.
-And if the prejudice of such observers may affect the outcome of the experiment, obviously,
+In modern science, the influence of 2nd and higher order observers is not taken into account.
+And if prejudice of such observers may affect the outcome of experiment, obviously,

 some serious bias may exist in scientific research.